Alimony and Spousal Support

 What is Alimony?

-In the first method, the court looks to determine if one spouse is actually substantially dependent on the other spouse.
-Here the court is concerned with whether or not one spouse is actually dependent on the other to maintain his or her same standard of living that the spouse became accustomed to during the last few years prior to the couple’s date of separation.
-The court will look to maintain marital status and may determine that a spouse is dependent if he or she is actually dependent on the other spouse to maintain the marital status.
+The second term is “dependent spouse”.
+A “dependent spouse” is a spouse, whether husband or wife who is dependent on the other spouse during the marriage to pay most of the household expenses.
+The court is concerned with whether or not one spouse is actually dependent on the other to maintain his or her same standard of living that the spouse became accustomed to during the last few years of marriage prior to the couple’s date of separation.
+The court will try to maintain the dependent spouse’s marital lifestyle.

 Does the Supporting Spouse have the Ability to Pay?

-Waiver of Alimony:
+Tax Consequences of Alimony:

 Support awards made after 12/31/2018, are subject to the new tax rules under the Trump tax plan.
 Awards made prior to then are grandfathered in under the old laws.
 For awards made prior to the new tax law going into effect, spousal support payments are taxable as income to the dependent spouse and deductible to the supporting spouse.
 Under the new law, spousal support payments are taxable to the supporting spouse and the dependent spouse does not have to pay income tax on the support payments.
 Regardless of whether you are paying or receiving support, you should talk with your accountant about the best way to pay taxes and how it impacts other areas of your finances.

 Visit our State Specific Pages to Learn More: